intel/pepc/docs/misc-c1e-cpu-freq.md

 # Assumptions

-This article assumes that the user has pinned the CPU frequency to a fixed value at or below the base frequency (we will use 2GHz in the examples).
+This article assumes that CPU frequency is pinned to a fixed value at or below the base frequency (we will use 2GHz in the examples).
 This can be achieved by setting both the minimum and maximum CPU frequency to the same value for all CPUs via the Linux sysfs interface, or by using utilities such as 'cpupower' or 'pepc'.

 Pinning the CPU frequency eliminates the non-essential complexities introduced by dynamic frequency scaling, making the analysis more straightforward.
 However, this simplification does not